 One of the most important things to remember is that the addiction psychiatrist who is a perfect fit for your friend or neighbour may not be great for you.
 We are all different, and sometimes we “click” with some people more than others.

-Getting word-of-mouth recommendations from people who had experiences with addiction psychiatrists is fine, but bear in mind that a poor recommendation does not necessarily mean that the psychiatrist is bad.
+Getting word-of-mouth recommendations from people who have experience with addiction psychiatrists is fine, but bear in mind that a poor recommendation does not necessarily mean that the psychiatrist is bad.
 It could simply be that the individual was not able to establish a good connection with the practitioner.

 Recommendations Can Be Helpful